Virgil Donati

-Virgil Donati (born 22 October 1958) is an Australian drummer, composer and producer.
+Virgil Donati (born 22 October 1958) is an Australian drummer.
 He holds the drum sticks in the traditional style and is also proficient at the keyboard.
 Donati formed Planet X with Derek Sherinian and was the band's principal composer on all their albums.
 He also performed in Melbourne with Jack Jones (Irwin Thomas) in a Van Halen tribute band known as Hans Valen before inviting Jones into Donati's own bands The State and Southern Sons.
-Donati is widely regarded as one of the most technically advanced drummers of all time.
+According to the All About Jazz website, Donati is "widely recognized as one of the most dedicated and technically advanced drummers of all time".

 Early life and career

-Virgil Donati was born in Melbourne, Victoria of Italian descent.
-He got his first drumset at age 2.
-He started playing soon after with his father's showband, and kept on doing these shows until he was around 6 years old.
-At age 6 he started taking piano lessons.
+Virgil Donati was born in Melbourne, Australia, of Italian descent.
+He got his first drumset at age two.
+He started playing soon after with his father's showband, and kept on doing these shows until he was around six years old.
+He then started taking piano lessons.
 He joined his first major rock band and signed with his first major record label at the age of 15.
-The band was first called Cloud Nine, but was later renamed Taste, with whom he recorded 3 albums.
+The band was first called Cloud Nine, but was later renamed Taste, with whom he recorded three albums.
 Soon after at age 16, Donati left school focusing mainly on the drums, but also piano.
-At age 19 Donati travelled to the U.S. to study with Philly Joe Jones, and at Dick Groves School in Los Angeles.
+At age 19, he travelled to the U.S. to study with Philly Joe Jones, and at Dick Groves School in Los Angeles.
 He also took lessons from snare drum specialist Murray Spivack and Rob Carson.